vinodvpillai/fastapi-best-practices/README.md

 - Pydantic
 - Uvicorn
 - Starlette
-- A database URL specified in a `.env` file
+- A database variable specified in a `.env` file

 ### Installation